BROADMOOR RESORT East Course 719-577-5790

-The West and East Courses are situated at the resort and are serviced by a beautiful clubhouse with nicely stocked pro shop, restaurant/bar with outdoor patio, plus meeting
+The courses are situated at the resort and are serviced by a beautiful clubhouse with nicely stocked pro shop, restaurant/bar with outdoor patio, plus meeting rooms and separate

-rooms and separate members and guests locker rooms with showers.
+members and guests locker rooms with showers.
 There also are steam rooms in the guest locker room facilities.
-The Mountain course is a 5 minute shuttle
+Both courses are marked with sprinkler heads and 150 yard

-150 yard stakes measured tot eh center of the green, and cart paths utilize the Kirby Marking system with yardages posted every 25 yards.
-The scorecards provide diagrams of the
+stakes measured to the center of the green, and cart paths utilize the Kirby Marking system with yardages posted every 25 yards.
+The scorecards provide diagrams of the greens

 The East Course at Broadmoor Resort